quyenjd/project-cam/README.md

 ```

 The above demonstration might not take advantage of Node and NPM, but it is always a good idea to have the project initialized so you can later install more packages easily and parcel them using [Webpack](https://webpack.js.org/) or any other bundler.

+### APIs For Component Development

+The full list of all supported events and methods can be found [here](app/header/helper/docs/README.md).

 ### Prepare CLI